projectatomic/atomic-site/source/blog/2016-03-16-atomic-app-044-release.md

 ---
 title: Atomic App 0.4.4 Released
 author: cdrage
-date: 2016-03-16 10:00:00 UTC
+date: 2016-03-16 17:30:00 UTC
 tags: atomicapp, Nulecule, releases
 published: true
 comments: true
 ---

 Atomic App version 0.4.4 has been released.
 This release includes a major update to our documentation as well as the user experience when deploying an Atomic App.

+READMORE

 The main features are: